 A restaurant floor plan is a scaled, overhead diagram of your physical space.
 It maps out every functional zone [kitchen, dining room, bar area, waiting area, restrooms, emergency exits, and service corridors] with precise square footage allocations.

 A well-structured restaurant floor plan considers guest movement, staff workflow, visibility, noise control, and access to utilities.
-It also factors in local building codes, ventilation systems, fire safety paths, and ADA compliance.
+Plus, it factors in local building codes, ventilation systems, fire safety paths, and ADA compliance.
 Every element must serve the dual purpose of supporting operational efficiency and enhancing the guest experience.

-Key components typically included in a restaurant floor plan are:
+Key components of a restaurant floor plan are:

-• Dining room floor plan, accounting for tables, booths, bar seating, and circulation space
+- Dining room floor plan, which accounts for tables, booths, bar seating, and circulation space

-• Waiting area with line of sight to the host station and adequate elbow room
+- Waiting area in the line of sight of the host station with adequate elbow room

-Whether you work with floor plan templates or design your space from scratch, you should aim for operational clarity.
+Whether you work with floor plan templates or design your space from scratch, you must focus on operational clarity.
 The more precise your layout, the fewer compromises you’ll face once the doors open.

 Your restaurant floor plan is more than just an architectural drawing.
 It’s the blueprint for your entire operation.
 A thoughtfully designed floor plan can: